Acebutolol is prescribed to treat a number of conditions. If you are unsure why you are taking it, speak with your doctor.

 Further reading and references

-Manufacturer's PIL, Sectral® 100 and 200 mg capsules; Sanofi, The electronic Medicines Compendium.
-Dated November 2013.
+Manufacturer's PIL, Sectral® 100 mg and 200 mg capsules; Sanofi, The electronic Medicines Compendium.
+Dated August 2014.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.